tdauth/wowr/README.md

 * Ships and Zeppelins cost food to keep their number limited.
 * Theramore contains a market with killed creeps and dropped items.

-## Crashes

-At the moment the map seems to end after some time.
-We played some games for one hour and suddenly the game ended and all players saw the score screen.
-Hence, I am trying to collect replays with the game ending to reconstruct the bug.

-[crashes](./crashes) contains folders with map and replay files of the corresponding games.

 ## Bug Fixes

 It does also fix several bugs of the original map: